Janellementor-hub/Electronics-Projects/Temperature-controlled-fan-using-PID/README.md

 <p>A closed-loop control system that uses a thermistor, PID control algorithm, and a microcontroller PWM output to adjust fan speed in real time.
 This project demonstrates the application of embedded systems, sensor integration, control theory and hardware implementation. </p>

 <h3>Project Overview</h3>
-The system measures ambient temperature using the NTC thermistor, processes the sensor data through a PID controller, and adjusts a 12V DC brushless motor fan to maintain a set temperature.
+The system measures ambient temperature using the NTC thermistor, processes the sensor data through a PID controller, and adjusts a 12V DC brushless fan to maintain a set temperature.
 This project combines electronics, control systems, and microcontroller programming to create a compact and efficient temperature control solution for a chicken coop.

+<h3>Features</h3>

 <h3>Hardware Used</h3>
 <ul>